Thammanwal: Demography

-As of 2011, The village has a total number of 143 houses and population of 647 of which include 340 are males while 307 are females according to the report published by Census India in 2011.
-Literacy rate of the village is 69.84%, higher than state average of 75.84%.
+As of 2011, the village has a total number of 143 houses and a population of 647 of which include 340 are males while 307 are females according to the report published by Census India in 2011.
+The literacy rate of the village is 69.84%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 80 which is 12.36% of total population of the village, and child sex ratio is approximately 1222 higher than the state average of 846.

 Most of the people are from Schedule Caste which constitutes 80.22% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 178 people were engaged in work activities out of the total population of the village which includes 162 males and 16 females.
 According to census survey report 2011, 94.38% workers describe their work as main work and 5.62% workers are involved in marginal activity providing livelihood for less than 6 months.